It’s not enough to dream of success. It’s not even enough to set goals.

 Other than that, no phone, no Facebook, no kids or husbands or neighbors or pets demanding “just a minute” of your time.
 Tune everything out, and you’ll find your work getting done much faster, which in turn means more time to actually focus on those things and people that you love.

-Take care of the minutes; for hours will take care of themselves.
+Thank you for sharing!
+98 shares Share1 Tweet Pin97 LinkedIn Take care of the minutes; for hours will take care of themselves.
 Lord Chesterfield We’d all like to get more done each day without feeling stressed out or exhausted by the end of the day.
-One way to elevate that stress and exhaustion is to make good use of time management techniques.
-While many time […]
+One way to elevate that stress and exhaustion is to […]

 Recap: Top Productivity Tips for Entrepreneurs